Philcartmell/python-email-api/README.md

 ### Development Mode

 Set `SKIP_EMAIL_SENDING=true` in your `.env` file to skip actual email sending during development.
 This allows you to test the API without sending real emails.

+### Swagger Documentation

+Swagger UI documentation is disabled by default for security.
+To enable it for development:

+1. Set `ENABLE_SWAGGER=true` in your `.env` file
+2. Restart the application
+3. Access the documentation at `http://localhost:8000/docs`

+**Note**: ReDoc is permanently disabled and cannot be enabled.

 ### Testing the API